Bielsk Podlaski: History

-Following the Third Partition of Poland, Bielsk briefly belonged to the Kingdom of Prussia (1795-1807): after the Treaties of Tilsit, it was transferred to the Russian Empire.
+Following the Third Partition of Poland, Bielsk briefly belonged to the Kingdom of Prussia (1795–1807): after the Treaties of Tilsit, it was transferred to the Russian Empire.
 From 1843, it belonged to the Grodno Governorate.
 Residents of the area actively participated in the largest 19th-century Polish uprisings (November Uprising and January Uprising).
 Bielsk was one of the sites of Russian executions of Polish insurgents during the January Uprising of 1863-1864.
 Additionally, in September 1863, as punishment for supporting the uprising, Russians plundered the nearby village of Łukawica, and expelled its entire population, which was forcibly marched to Bielsk, and then deported to katorga in Siberia.
 Two people died during the march from Łukawica to Bielsk: an old man and a child.
 As part of the post-uprising anti-Polish repressions, the town was subjected to Russification, the local Catholic church was closed down, and Polish clergy was also deported to Siberia.
 Edward Kiersnowski, leader of a local insurgent unit, who fought in several battles in the region, died while being deported to Siberia in 1864.
 In 1873, Bielsk received rail connection with Brest Litovsk, and in 1915, during World War I, German troops burned the rail station.
 Germans retreated from the town in February 1919, and were replaced by Polish Army units.
 In late July 1920, during the Polish-Soviet War, Bielsk was briefly occupied by the Red Army.
 In the Second Polish Republic, Bielsk administratively belonged to the Białystok Voivodeship.

 During the 1939 joint German-Soviet invasion of Poland, which started World War II, the town was captured by the Wehrmacht, which on 23 September handed it over to the Soviets, who occupied it until 23 June 1941, forcibly sending thousands to Siberia.
 In 1941-1944, the town was occupied by Nazi Germany.
 Germans murdered its Jewish minority, and in a nearby forest killed approximately 800 Poles.
 The Germans also operated a forced labour camp in the town.
-A pogrom took place in Bielsk Podlaski from July 5–7, 1941.
-Between November 2 and 11, 1942, approximately 7,000 local Jews and 4,000 more from Boćki, Brańsk, Narew, and Orla, were deported from the ghetto of Bielsk Podlaski to Treblinka.
+A pogrom took place in Bielsk Podlaski from 5 to 7 July 1941.
+Between 2 and 15 November 1942, approximately 7,000 local Jews and 4,000 more from Boćki, Brańsk, Narew, Orla, Rudka, and Kleszczele (where the Jews from Milejczyce had been relocated earlier) who had been herded into Bielsk Podlaski, which became a transit ghetto for eleven to fifteen thousand Jews, were deported from the ghetto of Bielsk Podlaski to Treblinka.
 Bielsk was captured by the Red Army on 30 July 1944.
 The Russians then carried out arrests of local Polish resistance members, including 12 officers of the local command of the Home Army, who were arrested on 4 August 1944 in nearby Brańsk, where they were deceitfully gathered for a supposed formal meeting with the command of the Soviet 65th Army.
 The town was soon restored to Poland.

 Bielsk Podlaski has a rich Jewish history which was wiped out in the Holocaust.